anthony-chu/build-tool/README.markdown

 - **Example:**
 	- `$ build.sh` - This will bring up the help message for the `build.sh` script, listing out all of the available standalone functions.

+## Roadmap

+- One major feature in the works is the extraction of the core functions (not top-level scripts) in order to make them more accessible and reusable across multiple projects.